learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 Remember the workflow:

+1. Install the dependencies using `npm install`.
-1. Run the tests using `learn test`.
+2. Run the tests using `npm test`.
-2. Read the errors; vocalize what they're asking you to do.
+3. Read the errors; vocalize what they're asking you to do.
-3. Write code; repeat steps 1 and 2 often until a test passes.
+4. Write code; repeat steps 2 and 3 often until a test passes.
-4. Repeat as needed for the remaining tests.
+5. Repeat as needed for the remaining tests.

 ## Conclusion